-There is no smell better than bread baking in your oven!
+There's no smell better than bread baking in your oven!
 I mean, NOTHING says home like fresh bread.
-I firmly believe it is what Heaven will smell like.
-Yes, infinite amounts of fresh bread!
-And, because it is Heaven, carbs and calories won't count!
+I firmly believe it's what Heaven will smell like, infinite amounts of fresh bread!
+And, because it's Heaven, carbs and calories won't count!
 Are you with me?
-Well, you should be! *lol*
+Well, you should be!
+It's that passion for bread that has led me on this journey of no store bought bread.
+I am three months in now, and I don't think there's any turning back.
+So allow me to share a little love from my oven to yours, How to Make a Perfect Loaf of Sandwich Bread.

-To begin, you are going to place your yeast in the bowl of your mixer.
+To begin, you are going to attach the dough hook to the KitchenAid and place the yeast in the bowl of your mixer.

 (If you do not have a mixer, place in a LARGE mixing bowl.)

-Add your two cups of WARM water, and leave alone for 10 minutes.
+Add your two cups of WARM water, honey, and melted butter.
+Leave alone for 10 minutes.

-When your yeast is active and ready, it will be frothy and bubbly like the picture above.
+When the yeast is active and ready it will be frothy and bubbly like the picture above.

 (Same in your mixing bowl.)